oneeve8/kobble-data/content/videonarrativehowto.md

 Now if I want to move a whole channel, I will need to tap Edit on the top left.

-From there I can drag whole channels of information, tap done when you are finished editing.
+From there I can drag whole channels of information.

+Just tap done when you are finished editing.

 You can also delete items by sliding your items to the left to reveal the red delete button.